SpongePowered/SpongeDocs/source/about/faq.rst

 What Sponge implementations are available?
 ------------------------------------------

-The Sponge Project currently develops two implementations which both use the SpongeAPI:
+The Sponge Project currently develops two implementations which both use SpongeAPI:

 (1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft: Java Edition modding framework
     famous for spurring the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
 (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).

-(2) **SpongeVanilla**, a stand-alone implementation of the SpongeAPI, running on top of the vanilla Minecraft server.
+(2) **SpongeVanilla**, a stand-alone implementation of SpongeAPI, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).

 There have also been community implementations due to the flexibility of the API:

-(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements the SpongeAPI.
+(1) **LanternServer**, an open source and compatible Minecraft: Java Edition server that implements SpongeAPI.
     It does not rely on the vanilla codebase at all, allowing for it be more configurable, open, and performant.
     While still a work in progress, their project is quite promising and may one day be the choice for servers not looking to run Forge mods.
 You can find their project `on Github <https://github.com/LanternPowered/LanternServer>`_.